Seven Benefits of Nanny Tax Compliance

 2. Work with a Happier Employee

 Your employee will appreciate the benefits and protections of being paid legally.
 They have a verifiable income and legal employment history when applying for a loan, credit card, or subsidy in the health insurance marketplace.
 Also, you and your employee will be paying into their Social Security and Medicare accounts.
-During the health crisis, they’ll have peace of mind knowing they can receive paid leave if they get sick and unemployment benefits if they lose their job.
+During the health crisis, they will have peace of mind knowing they can receive paid leave if they get sick and unemployment benefits if they lose their job.
 By treating them like a professional, they have higher job satisfaction.
-This leads to a happier family (especially the kids if you’re hiring a nanny!) and an easier work relationship with your employee.
+This leads to a happier family (especially the kids if you are hiring a nanny!) and an easier work relationship with your employee.

 3. Gain Financial Protections